Translate

 “The professional teacher recognizes that the classroom is a complex environment; the most successful teacher is one who is capable of making decisions and solving problems in that environment.”
 (Wong 1998).
 What are the challenges?
 The list is long and varied from child to child and school to school.
 Among the challenges may be pop culture, media, drugs, divorce, violence, learning American English, socio-economics, lack of materials, unproductive staff meetings, cell phone distractions, large class sizes--work load, ever changing standards, unsupportive principals and vice-principals, some union leaders, helicopter parents--neglectful parents--parent behavior, and student behavior.
 Once again.
 Tiresome as it is to repeat, yet if it is not repeated there are some people that will go into a rage.
 Yes, people know these challenges exist before getting into the teaching profession.
 That does not; however, mean teachers should stay silent.
 Speaking out, correcting misconceptions, and bringing to light these challenges is essential to being a good teacher.
 The Jesusification of teachers says that teachers are the solution.

-Parental aspirations for their children has a larger impact on student learning than feedback from teachers, study skills, homework, testing, and teacher education.
+Parental aspirations for their children have a larger impact on student learning than feedback from teachers, study skills, homework, testing, and teacher education.
 Other important factors in school: self-reported grades--students predict their performance 1.44, reinforcement 1.13, instructional quality 1.00, testing .30, and teacher education 0.11.
 Student characteristics: prior cognitive ability 1.04 and disposition to learn .6.
 Home influences: parental aspirations for children’s educational achievement .80, home factors .67, home environment (socio-psychological) .57, parent involvement .46, transiency/mobility -0.34 (that is a negative).
 Social influences: peer .38 and television -.12.
 (Professor John Hattie)

 How can teachers solve these challenges?
 That is where politicians, voters, administrators, principals, and school boards give teachers “tools” to work miracles.
 Teachers tend to be people pleasers and often go along with these programs in hopes of helping their students.
 Among these supernatural tools: Project Self-Esteem, Whole Language, Multiculturalism, Professional Learning Communities, Data Teams, Clickers, A.V.I.D., Group Work, Devices, Merit Pay, President Obama’s Race to the Top, and ever changing district, state, and national standards.
 Tiresome as it is to repeat, yet if it is not repeated there are some people that will go into a rage.